 Easy NO Start needed Sour Dough Artisan Bread

 1 ½ cup water, the temperature of a baby bath

 This method adds air back in and measures correctly.
 Scrape off excess flour with the back of a table knife for accurate measurement.
 In a large glass bowl combine the flour, yeast and salt; stir until well combined.Add in the warm water that is the temperature of a baby bath.Mix well with the spatula.

 *IF adding additional ingredients, this is the time to do it.

-Dust it lightly with flour.Pour the dough out of the bowl onto the flour.Dust the top of the dough with flour.
-Turn it over a couple of times just so it forms a ball – well sort of – do NOT knead the dough.When adding in the sun dried tomatoes and cheese it will have more moisture and will require a bit more flour as your gently work it into a ball.
+Dust it lightly with flour.Pour the dough out of the bowl onto the flour.
+It should slide right out.
+Help with a spatula if needed, but do not stir.
+Dust the top of the dough with flour.
+Turn it over a couple of times just so it forms a ball – well sort of – do NOT knead the dough.When adding in the sun dried tomatoes and cheese it will have more moisture and will require a bit more flour as your gently work the dough into a ball.

-Turn the oven on to 450 degrees and allow it to stay for 30 minutes while oven heats up; thoroughly heating the oven or dish you are using, along WITH the lid.AFTER 30 minutes CAREFULLY with hot pads remove the heated lid from pot.Gently, using a dough scrapper to remove the dough from the counter, drop the ball of dough (that has been sitting, covered for 30 minutes-2 hours) into the heated and very hot pot.Carefully, with hot pads replace the lid and bake at 450 degrees for 30 minutes.
+Turn the oven on to 450 degrees and allow the dutch oven (empty) to stay for 30 minutes while oven heats up; thoroughly heating the oven or dish you are using, along WITH the lid.AFTER 30 minutes CAREFULLY with hot pads remove the heated lid from pot.Gently, using a dough scrapper to remove the dough from the counter, drop the ball of dough (that has been sitting, covered for 30 minutes-2 hours) into the heated and very hot pot.Carefully, with hot pads replace the lid and bake at 450 degrees for 30 minutes.